Paul G. Pinsky

-Paul G. Pinsky (born March 5, 1950) is an American educator and politician who has served as the Director of the Maryland Energy Administration since January 2023.
+Paul G. Pinsky (born March 5, 1950) is an American educator and politician who served as the Director of the Maryland Energy Administration from 2023 to 2025.
 A member of the Democratic Party, he previously served in the Maryland Senate from 1994 to 2023, and the Maryland House of Delegates from 1987 to 1994, representing District 22 in Prince George's County.

 Early life and education

 Pinsky was born in Camden, New Jersey on March 5, 1950, where he attended Moorestown Friends School.
 He left New Jersey to attend George Washington University in Washington, D.C., where he earned a B.A. degree in public affairs in 1972.
 While at GWU, Pinsky attended protests in Washington, D.C. that opposed the Vietnam War and the apartheid in South Africa and supporting women's rights.
 He and his wife attended a national labor demonstration in the 1980s.
 After graduating, Pinsky worked as an educator for Prince George's County Public Schools from 1976 to 1995 and worked as an organizer for the Maryland State Teachers Association until 2014.
 From 1983 to 1987, he served as president of the Prince George's County Educators' Association, a labor union that represents over 6,000 professional school employees.

 Pinsky has been a member of Progressive Maryland since 2001.